ramez17khaled/pdf_reports/README.rst

 -------------

-This open-source software project was originally written at the `Edinburgh Genome Foundry <http://www.genomefoundry.org//>`_ by `Zulko <https://github.com/Zulko>`_ and `released on Github <https://github.com/Edinburgh-Genome-Foundry/pdf_reports>`_ under the MIT licence (Copyright 2018 Edinburgh Genome Foundry).
+This open-source software project was originally written at the `Edinburgh Genome Foundry <http://www.genomefoundry.org//>`_ by `Zulko <https://github.com/Zulko>`_ and `released on Github <https://github.com/Edinburgh-Genome-Foundry/pdf_reports>`_ under the MIT licence (Copyright 2018 Edinburgh Genome Foundry, University of Edinburgh).
 Everyone is welcome to contribute !